SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 Why Choose White Composite Fillings?

-While silver amalgam fillings have long been used for their durability, they can be highly visible and may even weaken the surrounding tooth structure over time.
+Dentists have relied on silver amalgam fillings for their durability.
+But they can be highly visible and may weaken the surrounding tooth structure over time.

 Composite fillings are one of the most popular choices in dentistry.
-People value the fact that they blend in with a natural tooth.
+People love how easily they blend in with natural enamel, which keeps their smile bright and consistent.

 • Aesthetic Appeal – White dental fillings closely match your tooth color.
 As such, they offer a more natural appearance than metal restorations.